Can you make macarons without almond flour?

 Instructions

-• Sift powdered sugar and almonds together.
+• Sift powdered sugar and flour together.
 Set aside.

 • In a 2 quart bowl or larger, use a hand mixer and beat eggs for 30 seconds, add sugar.
 Continue beating until soft peaks form.
 If desired, add food coloring and vanilla extract at this stage.
 Beat until just combined.